oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/query-graph/graph-query-update.md

 4. Click **Import**.
    ![ALT text is not available for this image](images/notebook-file-selected.png " ")
-5. Once imported it should open in Graph Studio.
+5. Once imported, it should open in Graph Studio.

    ![ALT text is not available for this image](images/notebook-imported.png " ")